mermaid-js/mermaid/docs/n00b-overview.md

 mermaid is a tool that aims to make diagrams and flowcharts for documentation, easier.

-with mermaid, diagramscan be created through comments like this in a script:
+with mermaid, diagrams can be created through comments like this in a script:

 ```
 graph TD